It’s afternoon rush hour on a Friday in the parking lot of Columbia’s Dobbin Center.

 Hernandez says Casa has picked Anne Arundel and Howard Counties because "there’s a lot of people who are registered to vote.
 We try our best to focus on diverse areas as well.”

-“That’s a bit surprising,” says Antonio Uges, professor of Political Science at St. Mary’s College of Maryland.
+“That’s a bit surprising,” says Antonio Ugues, professor of Political Science at St. Mary’s College of Maryland.

-“It may be an indication of where these strategists can perhaps mobilize the vote that has been untapped in recent years,” says Uges.
+“It may be an indication of where these strategists can perhaps mobilize the vote that has been untapped in recent years,” says Ugues.

-“Especially when the Republican candidates have moderated their position towards the center,” says Uges.
+“Especially when the Republican candidates have moderated their position towards the center,” says Ugues.
 “So that leaves open the possibility to engage with and mobilize Democratic voters.”

 The group splits up in their cars and heads off to their canvassing locations.